Paediatric Looking Forward Days for Young People Living with Chronic Conditions

 Every session is evaluated using an evaluation form – it gives the young patients an opportunity to feedback on the content of the sessions and to ask questions about their condition, providing useful insights for the medical team and future days.
 The feedback received after the previous sessions shows the importance of this activity for the young people:

-· 66% felt more positive about their future with HIV.
+· 66% of the participants felt more positive about their future with HIV.

-· 100% would like to come to attend a future Looking Forward Day
+· 100% of the participants would like to come to attend a future Looking Forward Day

 · Before the Looking Forward Day many young patients had never met another person (outside their family) with HIV.